 Collection date: Jan 1904

 William Nott at Meshaw, North Devon (1830-1907): age 74, 32 songs* over 6 visits – 8,9 &12 Jan 1904; 14 Sept 1904; and 5/6 Jan 1905: William Nott was a prolific singer, who clearly impressed Sharp.
-He was a farmer of 160 acres and he lived conveniently next door to the Meshaw rectory.
+He was a farmer of 160 acres and he lived conveniently next door to the Meshaw rectory, where Sharp used to stay with Rev Alex de Gex.
 When Sharp went to check one of Nott’s songs (‘Jan to Joan’ FT99 and FT439*), he wrote that the song was ‘tested on the piano by de Gex and self while Nott sang the song twice through, during the whole of which he never lost pitch’.
 Click vwml link above.
 Sharp didn’t trouble to check any more of Nott’s songs.

 *31 songs if you discount this double-checking

 William died on 19/1/1907 and his wife Mary Ann died within weeks of him.
-In his will William Nott of Parsonage Farm, Meshaw left £2,760 (a considerable sum) to son William Jr, and Rev de Gex was also a benefactor.
+In his will William Nott of Parsonage Farm, Meshaw left £2,760 (equivalent to 334K today) to son William Jr, and Rev de Gex was also a benefactor.